Arguee/TypeRacer-Bot/.github/Readme.md

 ## Installation

-+ Download chrome driver according to your Chrome version and put it somewhere and copy it's path.
++ Download the Chrome driver according to your Chrome version put it somewhere and copy its path.
   ```https://chromedriver.chromium.org/downloads```.

 + Put the path in Line 9 of `TypeRace.py`.